dellow/Web-Framework/README.md

 <a name="release"></a>
 ## Release
 There is a very simple release task which simply copies all the non-build files in the `src` directory to a `release` directory.
-The actual release directory will be suffixed with the version number set in the Gulpfile.
+The actual release directory will be suffixed with the version number set in `gulpfile.js/config.json`.
 If you do not increment the version number each subsequent release will overwrite the last.

 Files that will not be copied to the new release are:
 * Any file with extension `.scss`